azerion/bluestack-sdk-ios/faq.md

 ## What are "Native Ads ##
 Native ads allow you to customize the look and feel of ads to match that of your app.
 Native ads work by receiving the metadata for ads through MngAds.

-## How I hide the status bar on Interstitials ? ##
+## How do I hide the status bar on Interstitials ? ##
-Some adNetwork do not provide a *Interestitial view controller (presented modally)*.
+Some Ads Network, provide an SDK where **ads are not presented modally by a view controller object**.
 Therefore, in order to prevent  this issue, you must used :

 ```
 #!objective-c